 Postgradual training takes roughly four years and has to be completed within six years, consisting of:

 Institutes offering postgradual training in psychotherapy are licensed by the Federal Office for Public Health.
 All training institutes – there are approx. 40 recognised institutes in Switzerland – are privately financed; they receive no subsidies from the public hand.
 No institute has so far been integrated in an institution of higher education.
-For the time being, they have been accredited on a provisional basis and are awaiting final accreditation until 2018.
+For graduates with a medical degree who specialise in Psychiatry and Psychotherapy the Federal Law on the university medical professions (MedBG) applies.

-Psychotherapy modalities are accepted as long as they are executed by a psychotherapist listed on the general register of health insurances.
+Psychotherapy modalities are accepted as long as they are executed by a psychotherapist listed on the general register of health insurances (PsyReg).
 To be included on that list, psychotherapists have to fulfil strict criteria.

 Psychotherapists are required to engage in extensive personal psychotherapy during their training which is up to seven years duration.
 Psychotherapists usually have a first degree followed by a professional, highly specialised, theoretical and clinical training which includes research methodology and continuous professional development.
 The EAP promotes the recognition of common standards of training throughout Europe, and will ensure their mobility across member states.Training